-ASP - 20 milligrams of domoic acid per kilogram flesh
+- ASP 20 milligrams of domoic acid per kilogram flesh - Lipophilic Toxins:

-- Lipophilic Toxins: - o 160 micrograms OA/DTX/PTX per kilogram flesh - o 160 micrograms AZA per kilogram flesh o 3.75 milligrams YTX per kilogram flesh
+o 160 micrograms okadaic acid, dinophysis toxins and pectenoxins (OA/DTX/PTX) per kilogram flesh o 160 micrograms AZA per kilogram flesh o 3.75 milligrams YTX per kilogram flesh

-PSP - 800 micrograms per kilogram flesh.
+PSP - 800 micrograms of saxitoxin per kilogram flesh.

-Monitoring frequency for flesh testing is based on a risk assessment.
+Monitoring frequency for LBM flesh testing is based on a risk assessment.
 As a rule, monitoring for all biotoxins is undertaken on a weekly basis where historic data has indicated toxin may be present in an area.
 In some areas at certain times of the year, this testing frequency has been reduced, as there is evidence that the risk associated with the presence of toxins is lower.